beginning of content

 What’s the difference between a booster dose and a primary vaccine course?

-A primary vaccine course involves the vaccine doses you need for very good protection against a disease.
+A primary vaccine course has the number of doses you need for strong protection against a disease.

-A booster dose refers to an extra dose of a vaccine that is given after you’ve completed the primary vaccine course.
-It gives your immune system a 'boost' and helps reach a higher level of protection from the disease.
+A booster dose is an extra dose of a vaccine given many months or years after you’ve had the primary vaccine course.
+It gives your immune system a 'boost', and gives you extra protection from the disease.

 How many doses of vaccine do I need to be protected?

-Most immunisations need to be given several times to build long-lasting protection.
-For example, a child who has had only 1 or 2 doses of the DTPa vaccine is only partly protected against diphtheria, tetanus and pertussis (whooping cough).
-Until they receive all the doses they need, they are still at risk of getting sick if they come into contact with these diseases.
+Most vaccinations need several doses to give you strong immunity.
+For example, a child with only 1 or 2 doses of the DTPa vaccine is only partly protected against diphtheria, tetanus and pertussis (whooping cough).
+Until they have all the doses, there is still a chance of becoming sick if they are exposed to these diseases.

 How long do immunisations last?

-The protective effect of immunisations is not always lifelong.
-Some, like tetanus vaccine, can last up to 10 years (depending on your age), after which time you will need a booster dose to restore your immunity.
+For example, the tetanus vaccine can last up to 10 years.
+After this time, you will need a booster dose to restore your immunity.

 Is everyone protected from disease by immunisation?

-Some vaccines, such as for COVID-19, won’t necessarily prevent you from catching the disease, but can reduce your risk of serious illness.
+Some vaccines won’t necessarily stop you from catching the disease, but they will reduce your chance of serious illness.
+An example is the COVID-19 vaccine.

 How are vaccines approved in Australia?

-Before a vaccine becomes available in Australia, it must pass the strict approval processes of the Therapeutic Goods Administration (TGA).
-This includes assessing every ingredient in the vaccine for safety, quality and effectiveness.
+Before a vaccine becomes available in Australia it must be approved by the Therapeutic Goods Administration (TGA).
+This is a strict process that includes assessing every ingredient in the vaccine for safety, quality and effectiveness.

-The TGA ensures that vaccine manufacturers meet manufacturing quality standards.
-TGA laboratories check the quality of every batch of a vaccine before it can be used in Australia.
+The TGA ensures that makers of vaccines meet manufacturing quality standards.
+TGA laboratories also check the quality of every batch of a vaccine before it can be used in Australia.

-Sometimes a ‘provisional approval pathway’ is needed for the temporary registration of promising new medicines and vaccines.
-This is only done where the need for early access is greater than any possible risks.
+Sometimes a ‘provisional approval pathway’ is needed.
+This allows for temporary registration of promising new medicines and vaccines.
+This is only done where the need for early access is considered greater than any possible risks.

 Resources and support